 Sustainable grazing for the preservation of vital grassland ecosystems

-The project is implemented by the Institute for Nature Conservation in Albania (INCA) in collaboration with Agro-Eko Dibra from October 2024 to May 2026.
+The project was implemented by the Institute for Nature Conservation in Albania (INCA) in collaboration with Agro-Eko Dibra from October 2024 to May 2026.

 Challenge